contao/docs/docs/dev/reference/dca/callbacks.md

 Callbacks are entry-points for custom code in the DCA.
 Using callbacks you can modify the static Data Container Array during runtime.

 Callback functions are based on the event dispatcher pattern.
+They are similar to [Hooks][hooks], but always bound to a specific DCA table.
 You can register one or more callbacks for a certain event and when the event is triggered, the callback functions are being executed.

-Callbacks are very similar to [Hooks][hooks], but always bound to a specific DCA table.
+See the [framework article][registerCallbacks] on how to register callbacks.

 {{% notice tip %}}
 You can also use [anonymous functions](http://php.net/functions.anonymous) for DCA callbacks.
 {{% /notice %}}

-***
+The following is a reference of all available callbacks, using their service tag callback property name.

 ## Global callbacks